 How long does a sprinkler installation take in Mesa?

-A straightforward residential system for a quarter-acre lot typically takes one full day — 8 hours or so.
-Larger properties, complicated layouts with obstacles and root systems, or properties where we're working around existing plumbing or structures can stretch into two days.
+A straightforward residential system for a quarter-acre lot typically takes one full day, around 8 hours.
+Larger properties, complicated layouts with obstacles and roots, or properties where we're working around existing plumbing can stretch into two days.
 We give you a time estimate once we've looked at your specific yard.

 What's the typical cost?

 That depends entirely on what you're installing.
 A basic system for a small lawn with 4 zones and 20 spray heads might run $800 to $1,200.
 A bigger property with multiple zones, drip lines, a smart controller, and higher-end heads could be $2,500 to $4,000.
-We provide a written quote before we start, and we don't surprise you with extras once we're in the ground.
+We provide a written quote before we start, with no surprises once we're in the ground.

 Do I need a permit in Mesa?

 For most residential sprinkler installations, no. Mesa doesn't require permits for standard landscape irrigation systems.
-If you're doing something unusual — tying into a new main line from the street, for example — we'll let you know upfront if a permit's needed and handle the paperwork.
+If you're doing something unusual, like tying into a new main line from the street, we'll let you know upfront if a permit's needed and handle the paperwork.

 Ready to Get Your Mesa Yard Watered Right?